 Charge type

-- As more states legalize medical and recreational use of marijuana, several states and cities have begun to lower employment barriers for individuals with previous low-level marijuana convictions.
-These laws often restrict employers from denying employment based on previous marijuana convictions.
+- As more states legalize marijuana use, several states and cities have started lowering employment barriers for people with low-level marijuana convictions.

-- Marijuana possession is a specific category of criminal records and can be either a conviction or a non-conviction.
-Under the FCRA, non-convictions, such as certain dismissed records, are reportable for up to 7 years.
+- Marijuana possession can result in either a conviction or non-conviction.
+Under the FCRA, non-convictions are reportable for up to seven years from the record filing date.
 Convictions are reportable indefinitely.

-- Specific record categories can be either convictions or non-convictions.
-Under the FCRA, non-convictions, such as certain dismissed records, are reportable for up to 7 years.
+- These records can result in convictions or non-convictions.
+Under the FCRA, non-convictions are reportable for up to seven years from the record filing date.
 Convictions are reportable indefinitely.
-State laws might further restrict reportability.
+State, city, and county laws might further restrict reportability.

-- This category includes all charges in the categories below and assess them as Eligible:
+- This category includes all records in the categories below and assesses them as Eligible:

 - Parking